Introduction to Data Mining

 - Divisive Approach

 Agglomerative Approach is also known as Button-up Approach.
 Here we begin with every object that constitutes a separate group.
-It continues to fuse objects or groups close together
+It continues to fuse items or groups close together

 5. Grid-Based Method